-As a result of the launch of generic buprenorphine/naloxone sublingual film products, branded SUBOXONE® Film experienced significant market share loss in H1 2019, albeit at a lower rate than suggested by historical industry analogues.
-SUBOXONE® Film market share exiting H1 2019 was 27% versus H1 2018 exit share of 52%.
-Overall commercial formulary access remains solid for SUBOXONE® Film.
-However, Indivior prudently assumes the pace of market share loss will intensify for branded SUBOXONE® Film, ultimately resulting in a branded market share position in-line with industry analogues which suggests SUBOXONE® Film share loss could approach 90% in the coming 12 months.
+As a result of the launch of generic buprenorphine/naloxone film products, branded SUBOXONE® Film experienced significant market share loss in 2019, albeit at a lower rate than suggested by historical industry analogues3.
+SUBOXONE® Film market share exiting Q3 2019 was 26% compared to Q3 2018 exit share of 52%.
+Overall commercial formulary access for SUBOXONE® Film remains above expectations at this point in its lifecycle.
+However, Indivior prudently assumes the pace of market share loss will intensify for SUBOXONE® Film, ultimately resulting in a branded market share position in-line with industry analogues3.
 However, the timing for reaching this level is unknown at this point.